WPChill/strong-testimonials/readme.txt

 == Description ==

-Strong Testimonials by [WP Mission](http://www.wpmission.com) makes collecting and displaying testimonials simple with many useful and intuitive features.
+Strong Testimonials by [WP Mission](http://www.wpmission.com) makes adding testimonials to your site simple and quick.

 **Show testimonials** with a variety of shortcodes or in a widget with transition effects.